elqal3awii/WebSecurity-Academy-with-Python/Authentication/username_enumeration_via_different_resposnes/README.md

 2. put the valid credentials at the bottom of both lists (simulating the worst case).

 ### Run tests
-When running this script on a Core i7, 4G laptop with 16G RAM, I obtain the following results:
+When running this script on a Core i7, 4th generation laptop with 16G RAM, I obtain the following results:
 ### 1000 users & 1000 password
 It toke approximately **16.6** minutes